-This appendix focuses on the development of reference plants for resources classified as primary, but includes a solar + battery storage example from the Long-Term category.
+This appendix focuses on the development of reference plants for resources classified as primary, but includes conventional geothermal from the secondary and a solar + battery storage example from the long-term category.

 A reference plant is a collection of characteristics that describe a resource technology and its theoretical application in the region.
 It includes estimates of typical costs, logistics, and operating specifications.
 These reference plants become inputs to the Regional Portfolio Model as options for selection to fulfill future resource needs.